 About Landmark Legal

-Landmark Legal Foundation is a national public interest law firm committed to preserving the principles of limited government, separation of powers, and federalism.
+Landmark Legal Foundation is a national non-profit that upholds the Constitution and our founding principles through legal advocacy and education.
 Landmark advances an “originalist” approach to the Constitution — that the words in the Constitution mean what they meant at the Founding — and defends our nation’s bedrock principle of liberty.

-Please take some time to look through our website and review some of our most important work.
+Please take some time to look through our website, learn about the people behind Landmark Legal, and review some of our most important work.
 We appreciate and rely on the financial support of thousands of Americans across the nation.
 Please feel free to join our email update list and, if you are able, to join our small army of supporters.

 Landmark Legal Foundation